-A pr ovision has been made for the pr esent value of ant icipated c osts as sociated with the future restoration of the I eased office pr emises.
-The estimate is periodically reviewed and updated.
+A provision has been made for the present value of anticipated costs associated with the future restoration of the leased office premises.
+The estimate of anticipated costs is periodically reviewed and updated.
 The related carrying amounts are disclosed in note 16.